mancrurod/LinguaAnimae/README.md

 Labeled files are saved to:

-- *_emotion.csv: Emotion column using 6 Plutchik labels
+* \*\_emotion.csv: Emotion column using 6 Plutchik labels
-- *_emotion_theme.csv: Adds multilabel theme column from 5 canonical themes
+* \*\_emotion\_theme.csv: Adds multilabel theme column from 5 canonical themes
-- Logs are saved to: logs/labeling_logs/ with per-file runtime and pipeline summary
+* Logs are saved to: logs/labeling\_logs/ with per-file runtime and pipeline summary

 ---

+## 📈 Model Versioning & Experiment Tracking

+* Each training/fine-tuning run is versioned by date and experiment.
+* All metrics, reports, and confusion matrices are saved for each run (see `/results_finetuned_bible/` and related directories).
+* Final models for deployment are saved under `/src/fine_tuning/` after evaluation on the full train/test split.

+---

 ## 📌 Roadmap

-### ✅ Completed (Weeks 1–3)
+### ✅ Completed (Weeks 1–4)
-- Full Bible scraping (KJV + RV60)
+- Full Bible scraping (KJV + RV60) and corpus organization
-- Corpus cleaning and normalization
+- Data cleaning and normalization
 - Emotion and theme labeling using pretrained HuggingFace models
-- Cross-lingual label transfer and alignment
+- Cross-lingual label transfer and Spanish label alignment
-- Manual evaluation with accuracy and F1 metrics
+- Robust manual evaluation with accuracy, macro F1, and confusion matrix reporting
-- Streamlit interface: emotion + theme detection, stylized results
+- Streamlit interface: emotion + theme detection, stylized results, and interactive recommendations
-- Multilingual support: automatic input translation and corpus selection
+- Multilingual support: automatic input translation and dynamic corpus selection (EN/ES)
-- Recommendation system based on emotion + theme match
+- Recommendation system matching user queries by emotion and theme

-### 🔄 Week 4: Model + Interface Integration and User Testing
-- [ ] Connect model inference to real-time recommendations in the interface
-- [ ] Run test sessions with 5–10 users
-- [ ] Deploy and collect feedback via form (Google Forms or equivalent)
+- Feedback system: like/dislike buttons with logging to Google Sheets
+- Model fine-tuning workflow: train/test split, metrics, early stopping, and artifact saving
+- Batch random sampling, annotation pipeline, and batch version tracking
+- Cross-validation pipeline (StratifiedKFold + HuggingFace Trainer) for robust evaluation
+- Automated report and confusion matrix export for each experiment

 ### 🔄 Week 5: Iteration Based on Feedback
 - [ ] Refine model behavior and recommendation logic
 - [ ] Improve clarity of explanations and label rendering
 - [ ] Implement user-suggested improvements
+- [ ] Integrate feedback from user testing sessions

 ### 🏁 Week 6: Final Demo and Documentation
 - [ ] Consolidate the MVP into a cohesive narrative